visadaking/Nuclear-Mini-Player/README.md

 Navigate to or enter the following plugin directory:
 C:\Users\yourname\AppData\Roaming\com.nuclearplayer\plugins

-Find Nuclear Lyrics under the Installed section and make sure it's toggled on.

-## Synced Lyrics
+## Settings

-Go to Preferences > General

-Scroll down

-Lyrics Provider

-Click on "Enabled"
+Settings for Nuclear Mini Player is in Preferences

 ----------------------------------------------------------------------------

-Version 1.6
+Version 1.7
-Latest Update - 8/8/2026
+Latest Update - 21/0/8/2026

 For any issues, please message me on discord - visa1697